isomerpages/moe-dunmansec/_sec-1-registration/Secondary 1 Online Registration.md

 permalink: /sec-1-registration/secondary-1-online-registration/
 description: ""
 ---
+# YHs to provide updated info for below

 Dear Parent/ Guardian,

 <p style="text-align: justify;">We are delighted that your child/ ward has chosen to be part of our Dunman family.
 We understand that this transition stage from primary to secondary school will be a new experience for him/ her.
 Hence, we have planned a series of programmes to help your child/ ward settle comfortably into the next exciting phase of his/ her growing years.</p>